tharunsrisanth07-dotcom/Banking-System-C/README.md

 ## Conclusion

 This project effectively demonstrates real-time banking operations using linked lists and persistent file storage in C. Converting from direct file access to a linked list significantly improved efficiency and flexibility in managing account records.
-The program is modular, scalable, and capable of further enhancements such as passwords, admin login, interest calculations, and GUI front-end